 Don’t agonise over choosing a College.
 They have many more similarities than differences and students quickly settle in and really enjoy their College, wherever they end up!

 Each year around 900 applicants are made an offer through the pool system by a different College to the one they originally applied/were allocated to.
 That's about 20-25 per cent of all offers made.

 - Based on application statistics.
 Some applicants think, or are wrongly advised, that choosing a College that attracts fewer applications or making an open application will increase their chance of being made an offer.
 In fact, careful ongoing analysis of our admissions statistics shows that, for equally well-qualified applicants, making an open application or applying directly to a College does not affect your chance of being made an offer of a place.
 This is because we have rigorous procedures in place to compare all applicants for each subject before selection decisions are finalised.
 Strong applicants who’ve been squeezed out by the competition at their original College can be made an offer by another College through the pool.
 Colleges would rather admit a strong applicant from the pool than a weaker applicant who applied directly to them.

 - Travelling time.
-It's worth remembering that Cambridge is a compact city so, wherever you are, getting between your College and your department (on foot, by bike or by bus) isn't difficult.
+Cambridge is a compact and fairly flat city so, wherever you are, getting between your College and your department on foot, by bike or by bus isn't difficult.

 - Specialisms of a College's Fellows.
-Contrary to what some people believe, the research specialisms of a College's Fellows won’t dictate what you can study study or guarantee you'll be supervised by them.
-If a Fellow of your College is an expert in the aspects of the course you’ve chosen, you may be supervised by them.
-However, you'll attend supervisions at another College if that's where the relevant subject expert is based.
-Teaching is a level playing field across the University and is not determined by the College you attend — the differences between the Colleges lie in the ambience, not the educational opportunities.
+The research specialisms of a College's Fellows won’t dictate what you can study study or guarantee you'll be supervised by them.
+You’ll attend supervisions at another College if that's where the relevant subject expert is based.